-Welcome to the South Carolina 4-H Wildlife Food Plot Project!
+South Carolina 4-H Wildlife Food Plot Project

-This project is a hands-on environmental education program and an independent-study project that allows youth (ages 5-18) an opportunity to establish, maintain, and observe a wildlife food plot.
+The Wildlife Food Plot Project is a hands-on environmental education program and an independent-study project that allows youth (ages 5-18) an opportunity to establish, maintain, and observe a wildlife food plot.
 Youth learn concepts of wildlife conservation, plant identification, and habitat management and have the opportunity to put that knowledge into practice.
 We thank our sponsors, Quality Deer Management Association (QDMA) and Wannamaker Wildlife, for their support of this project!
 If you would like to register for this project at your local Extension office, complete the 2018 Wildlife Food Plot Project Contract (PDF 0.1MB) and return it with payment to your local office.View Newsletters

 *Cloverbuds are a non-competitive division.
 The purpose is to provide a fun and educational experience that helps children to learn life skills, explore their interests, learn subject matter skills, build self-confidence through healthy experiences, prepare for competitive events, and have fun!
 For more information on the Cloverbud experience, see the 4-H Leader Training Series, 4-H Cloverbuds: 4-H for Younger Members (PDF 0.6MB).